dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Compute Services/Azure Service Plan.md

 ---

 It is the underlying VM (compute) that powers Web App, Function App and Logic App
-On Scaling Out a Load Balancer is setup which routes traffic between the VMs
+On Scaling Out the Load Balancer is responsible for routing traffic between the VMs

 ### Non-Isolated Plans